Meet Kim Harless

 Rooted in Community, Leading for Change

-I’m Indigenous and Latina, raised here in Vancouver from a young age—and I still call every corner of this city my home.
+I’m multi-racial, Indigenous, and Latina, raised here in Vancouver from a young age and I still call every corner of this city my home.
 At 21, I became a mom juggling food stamps, Pell Grants, and work-study to earn my environmental science degree.
 Those challenges taught me what it means to fight for your family and your dreams.
 Through those hard times, I kept my compass and took note of the barriers that kept me from thriving.
 This lived experience taught me not only about adversity but how public policy meant to help can also hinder or miss the root causes of poverty.

 After graduation, I put my degree to work as a Sustainability Intern for Clark County Environmental Services and was later promoted to Operations Specialist doing system planning and contract management for our recycling and waste systems.
 From there, I served on the Clark County Charter Review Commission—where I helped change our county to nonpartisan elections—and then ran for City Council to bring that same spirit of equity and collaboration to Vancouver.
 I now work for the Native American Youth and Family Center, helping urban Native families reconnect with the land and heal from the legacies of colonization in southwest Washington.